(If you want to read part two of “The Anatomy Of A Breakup” Series click here.)

 But pushing, or even slightly nudging, something that is already traveling away from you will only make it continue to travel in that direction.

-Now, if you are lucky enough to go about life like nothing happened and be unaffected, while I am slightly jealous and also inclined to believe that you might be a robot, or might be lying to yourself.
+Now, you might be lucky enough to go about life as if nothing happened and be unaffected.
+While I am slightly jealous and also inclined to believe that you might be a robot, it’s more likely that you are lying to yourself.

 It’s normal to feel like your life has turned on you at this point.
 Most people find themselves devastated and facing a lot of cleaning up, so to speak.